GRIDAPPSD/topology-processor/README.md

 # GridAPPS-D Toolbox Topology Processor

-The Topology Processor is a lightweight service based on the LinkNet(TM) data structure for mapping CIM ConnectivityNodes and Terminals.

-(LinkNet is a trademark of Incremental Systems Corporation and is used with permission).
+The Topology Processor is a lightweight service based on the LinkNet(TM) open-source data structure for mapping CIM ConnectivityNodes and Terminals developed by IncSys Corp.
+LinkNet(TM) is a trademark of Incremental Systems Corporation and is used with permission.

 ## Real-time Topology Processor Service